-Weight plates are discs made of metal and often used for heavy lifts such as deadlifts and Olympic lifts.
-They are often narrower than bumper plates so people can fit more of them on the sleeves of a barbell.
+Weight plates are discs made of metal and are often used for heavy lifts such as deadlifts and Olympic lifts.
+They are often narrower than bumper plates, so people can fit more of them on the sleeves of a barbell.
 The plates are often used for Olympic training and competitions as they are calibrated to have very little weight deviation (accuracy within 10 grams).

 Bumper plates are generally made of rubber and are thicker than weight plates.
 These are better for training and make less noise, making them ideal for home workouts.
 Unless you want to look hardcore by lifting a barbell loaded with cast iron plates in your garage gym, we advise you to buy bumper plates instead.
 High-quality bumper plates from premium manufacturers such as Eleiko and Rogue are almost equally as accurate as weight plates.